Nelsonochoam/fpg/README.md

 Go to the root of the project

+* Run `npm install` to install the project dependencies
 * Run `docker-compose up` to start the postgres database container
-* After the container is up run `npm run migrate`
+* Run `npm run migrate` to create the tables
 * Run `npm run challenge` to run the challenge

-When you run `npm run challenge` you will be prompted on stdin to select one of 2 options.
-To ingest the csv file or read the values
+When you run `npm run challenge` you will be prompted on stdin from one of 2 options.
+To ingest the csv file or read the values from the database.

 To reset the challenge run `npm run reset` and it will clear the database table.